MMorrison26/Online_News_Project/README.md

 ### Description of the data source:

 David identified an excellent source from the UCI Machine Learning Repository: [Link](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).
 This is one of their 422 available data sets.
 It's from 2015 and has about 40,000 rows of data, which will be ideal for training and test sets.
-58 of the 61 columns can be used as possible predictive topics, 2 are non-predictive, and 1 column is the goal field of # of shares.
+58 of the 61 columns can be used as possible predictive topics, 2 are non-predictive, and 1 column is the goal field of number of shares.

 ### Project Outline